Become a Trip Prep Specialist

-Backroads hires those authorized to work in US, Canada and France as TPSs.
+Backroads hires those authorized to work in United States, Canada and France as TPSs.

-Canada: Canmore, Alberta, Nova Scotia, Gulf Islands, Quebec.
+Canada: Canmore, AB; Nova Scotia, NA; Gulf Islands, BC; Quebec, QC.

-First year TPSs typically work in 1-2 different regions throughout the season (May-October).
-You will receive your specific schedule assignment during Training.
+First-year TPSs typically work in one - two different regions throughout the season (May-October).
+You will receive your specific schedule assignment during training.

 Pay & Allowances

 Backroads provides all work-related travel throughout the course of the season.
-Travel to your starting hub (Salt Lake City, Utah, Canmore, Alberta or Pernes Les Fontaines, France) at the beginning of the season and to your home at the end of the season is your responsibility.
-You'll enjoy keeping your own frequent flyer miles for travel, and may choose to stopover or extend your stay in desired locales within work-sponsored itineraries.
+Travel to your starting hub (Salt Lake City, Utah; Canmore, Alberta or Pernes-Les-Fontaines, France) at the beginning of the season and to your home at the end of the season is your responsibility.
+TPSs enjoy keeping their own frequent flyer miles for travel, and may choose to stop over or extend their stay in desired locales within work-sponsored itineraries.

-Backroads also offers several benefits to TPS that are of a more recreational nature, including (but not limited to) generous discounts with brand-name equipment and clothing companies; Backroads labeled gear (items vary each year); Backroads trip discounts to family and friends; and the opportunity to be part of our version of the company picnic: a weeklong "Staff Ride" in, Crete, Vietnam, Spain, Tuscany, Mallorca or the California coast (to name a recent few).
+Backroads also offers several benefits to TPSs that are of a more recreational nature, including generous discounts with brand-name equipment and clothing companies; Backroads labeled gear (items vary each year) and Backroads trip discounts for family and friends.

-- Medical, Dental & Vision Insurance: Backroads provides group medical, dental and vision insurance eligibility based on a Field Staff member's status.
-Seasonal Field Staff working 6 months or less (this status includes all first year TPSs unless they are promoted to a different status on or around October 31st of their year of hire) are not eligible to join our group insurance plans.
-TPSs who fall into the extended seasonal status (season longer than 6 months) are eligible to join our group insurance plans on the first day of the month following their one year anniversary if they work 1560 hours or more in their first 12 months of employment (or 1560 or more hours during the previous calendar year in subsequent years of employment).
+- Medical, Dental & Vision Insurance: Backroads provides group medical, dental and vision insurance eligibility based on a field staff member's status.
+TPSs with extended seasonal status who work longer than six months are eligible on the first day of the month following their one year anniversary if they work 1560 hours or more in their first 12 months of employment (or 1560 or more hours during the previous calendar year in subsequent years of employment).

 - Flex Plan: TPSs are also eligible to join our "Flex Plan" after three months of employment.
 This plan allows employees to set aside money on a pre-tax basis to pay for qualifying health and dependent daycare expenses.